jvalegre/XSEDE_qsub/README.md

 # Prerequisites:
     (1) Create an account in XSEDE

     (2) Request Gaussian permissions for the Comet and Bridges clusters (send an email to the help desk (it's help@xsede.org as of 2020) requesting the permissions, not through the XSEDE user portal).

-(3) To connect to the clusters (as of 2020), SFTP/SSH access:\n
+    (3) To connect to the clusters (as of 2020), SFTP/SSH access:
-Bridges --> bridges.psc.xsede.org\n
+    Bridges --> bridges.psc.xsede.org
-Comet --> comet.sdsc.xsede.org\n
+    Comet --> comet.sdsc.xsede.org

 # XSEDE_qsub